 Simply drop the seed into the tube, stab into the soil, squeeze the trigger to release the seed into the soil, and move on!
 Amazingly fast and simple to use!

 I think this is really useful for getting seeds in the ground quickly without the need for machinery, tractors, or kneeling.
-Definitely a great solution for small and large gardens!
+I definitely recommend this as a great way to plant seeds in small and large gardens!

 Make sure to visit StandnPlant.com to order your planter and seeder and get free shipping within the continental United States.